Mastra

 Coding agents are the new distribution layer.
 ChatGPT, Cursor, and Claude Code recommend whatever has the cleanest OSS repo, the most idiomatic SDK, and the simplest install.
 Apache-2.0,

-npm create mastra@latest, 25k+ stars in twelve months, and TypeScript-native by default is exactly the shape coding agents reach for.[3]
-[13]
+npm create mastra@latest, a star curve that went 1.5k → 10k in the four weeks around the YC launch and 25k by June 2026, and TypeScript-native by default is exactly the shape coding agents reach for.[13]
+[16]

 Problem